- Current Students

 Step 4: Submit Your Application and Monitor Results

-You will receive an application number which you can use to log on and review your status.
+After you submit your application, you will receive an application number which you can use to log on and review your application status.

-All the applicants will be notified before the last week of April.
+All applicants will be notified before the end of March.
 Students will normally be expected to enter the program in the fall semester of the year they apply.